-- > The DfE's latest guidance on searching, screening and confiscation - > UKCIS guidance on beaution settings working with children and young people
+- The DfE's latest guidance on searching, screening and confiscation. - UKCIS guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people.

 Any complaints about searching for or deleting inappropriate images or files on pupils' electronic devices will be dealt with through the school complaints procedure.